How to write a product spec

-Here at productboard, we use product specifications (or “product specs”) to articulate a vision and a plan for a product we’re developing.
+Here at Productboard, we use product specifications (or “product specs”) to articulate a vision and plan for a product we’re developing.
 It outlines why we’re building that particular product or feature to guide development and to serve as a historical archive of why we did what we did.

 Before getting into what we include in them, it’s important to recognize that a spec is a collaborative tool.
 It’s not a requirements document that conveys a final set of plans for building a feature.
 Our specs provide context, objectives, data, and well-defined needs so that our cross-functional teams can engage in conversation and make high-quality decisions about what precisely to build.

 That’s why, similarly to when we talk about how to communicate your roadmaps, you need to connect with your colleagues and establish how this collaboration process should work for your organization.
 Understanding how your teams communicate and make decisions will guide you on what kind of document works best for you all.
 After deciding on that, choose a format that fits those needs.
 Some teams call them specs, briefs, one-pagers, feature kickoffs, or something else entirely.
 Whichever you choose, use a collaborative writing tool so anyone can leave comments (please don’t email around a PDF).